How to Plan a Successful Campus Tour of Boston’s Top Colleges

 At 84 Massachusetts Avenue, your driver can safely let students off the bus.
 When you partner with a company like GOGO Charters, you won’t have to worry about finding parking.
 We’ll ensure that your driver knows where to park so that you can focus on your upcoming trip.

-Harvard is one of the top Ivy League schools in the country and has tours available for groups from 15 to 100 participants.
-If you’re traveling with a Massachusetts public school group, you can contact the university about a possible fee waiver or discount.
+Harvard is one of the top Ivy League schools in the country and typically has tours available for groups from 15 to 100 participants.
+However, due to the global pandemic, all public and private campus tours are suspended.

 Your guide will use their personal experience at Harvard to teach students what to expect.
 They’ll also be available to answer questions about housing, admissions, financial aid, extracurricular activities, and more.